 New York's land bank story is an upstate story.
 The state's 2011 Land Bank Act seeded land banks in the tax-foreclosure belt — Syracuse, Albany, Buffalo, Rochester, and two dozen smaller cities and counties, 30 in all — and they've become some of the country's most disciplined operators.
-We track 3,600+ listed properties across the New York markets in our set, with a median asking price around $6,900 and listings starting at literally $1.
+We track ~1,700 listed properties across the New York markets in our set, with lots starting at $100 and priced houses running from about $1,000 into the six figures.

 The markets we track live